kildealab/HNGeoNatomyX/README.md

 ...
 </pre>

+The pipelines also require contours to be saved in a DCM or JSON file format in a different folder.
+Each body contour should be saved with its label in the DCM and JSON.
+Our medical center's convention is to have the first body contour (based on the CT sim) with the name 'BODY' in the RT structure file, while for each CBCT contour, it is referred to as 'Body-fraction treatment' (e.g. Body-5, for treatment fraction 5). **They are stored with the same label in each patient's contours folder**.
+The Acquisition Isocenter of each CBCT should also be registered and saved.
+In the RT structure file is saved as 'AcqIsocenter' (this can be modified in the corresponding reading function) and saved as 'iso.dcm' in the contours folder.

 ### Running Scripts and Example
 Examples are included in Jupyter Notebook format to demonstrate how to run the scripts for contouring and extracting the metrics, as well as to provide context for the methodology used.